web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/relay-server-deployment.md

 The relay server is an optional backend service that enables account creation, improves login UX, and manages key rotation.
 This guide covers deployment to both Node.js/Express and Cloudflare Workers.

+**Note**: NEAR does require a relay server for registering new accounts (requires gas for writing the authenticator onchain), but after registration the wallet is truly serverless and non-custodial.
+Relay servers can be setup by anyone.

 ## When You Need a Relay Server

 The relay server handles three main responsibilities: